ssfivy/meta-noto/README.md

 * Covers all CJK fonts

 ## Todos

+I'm no longer working with Yocto, so I probably won't make further updates myself.
+I'll happily accept pull requests for any bugs or improvements.

+Some potential improvements that might be doable:
 * [ ] Add rest of the fonts
 * [ ] Experiment with addung unhinted fonts that are unlisted in the main website, e.g. NotoSans-unhinted
 * [ ] Set up packagegroups for commonly used groups